So what's next? You need to know how best to promote your online course.

 How to write high-quality long-form content?

-Ideally you should take the best post that you can find on the topic, and write a better and more useful version of it.
+Ideally, you should take the best post that you can find on the topic, and write a better and more useful version of it.
 Try to pack in a post as much value as possible while focusing on a single topic.

 You shouldn't target a specific word count, simply answer in detail the most common questions and take as long as you need to provide the best possible answers, but not more.

-You shouldn't write long posts for the sake of being long, but for the sake of making the post as useful as possible for the largest amount of people as possible, while sticking to a single search topic.
+You shouldn't write long posts for the sake of being long, but for the sake of making the post as useful as possible for the largest amount of people possible, while sticking to a single search topic.

-The importance of adopting an over-explanatory style in long-form content
+The importance of adopting an over-explanatory style in long-form content when marketing your online course

-In order for a post to be useful for the largest possible audience, it's important to make a minimal amount of assumptions about what the reader already knows.
+For a post to be useful for the largest possible audience, it's important to make a minimal amount of assumptions about what the reader already knows.

 Even those readers that already know a bit about the topic might have learned it by gluing together tens of different blog posts with partial information, plus reading through hundreds of comments in forums.

-So don't be afraid in your content to explain everything in detail, ideally you should adopt an over-explanatory approach and leave no stone unturned.
+So don't be afraid in your content to explain everything in detail, ideally, you should adopt an over-explanatory approach and leave no stone unturned.

 How to make the most out of every blog post?